notaryproject/.github/SECURITY.md

 - [Notation Spcecification Security Advisories](https://github.com/notaryproject/notaryproject/security/advisories)

 ## Security Team Membership
-The security team is made up of a subset of the Notation project maintainers who are willing and able to respond to vulnerability reports.
+The security team is made up of a subset of the Notary Project sub-project maintainers who are willing and able to respond to vulnerability reports.

 ### Responsibilities
-- Members MUST be active project maintainers on active (non-deprecated) Notation projects as defined in the governance
+- Members MUST be active sub-project or Notary Project organization maintainers on active (non-deprecated) Notary Project sub-projects as defined in the governance
 - Members SHOULD engage in each reported vulnerability, at a minimum to make sure it is being handled
 - Members MUST keep the vulnerability details private and only share on a need to know basis

 ### Membership
-New members are required to be active maintainers of Notation projects who are willing to perform the responsibilities outlined above.
+New members are required to be active maintainers of Notary Project sub-projects who are willing to perform the responsibilities outlined above.
 The security team is a subset of the maintainers.
 Members can step down at any time and may join at any time.

-From time to time, Notation projects are deprecated.
-If at any time a security team member is found to be no longer be an active maintainer on active Notation projects, this individual will be removed from the security team.
+From time to time, Notary Project sub-projects are deprecated.
+If at any time a security team member is found to be no longer be an active maintainer on active Notary Project sub-projects, this individual will be removed from the security team.

 ## Patch and Release Team
-When a vulnerability comes in and is acknowledged, a team - including maintainers of the Notation project affected - will be assembled to patch the vulnerability, release an update, and publish the vulnerability disclosure.
-This may expand beyond the security team as needed but will stay within the pool of Notation project maintainers.
+When a vulnerability comes in and is acknowledged, a team - including maintainers of the Notary Project sub-project affected - will be assembled to patch the vulnerability, release an update, and publish the vulnerability disclosure.
+This may expand beyond the security team as needed but will stay within the pool of Notary Project sub-project maintainers.

 ## Credits
 We would like to give credit to the [Helm Community](https://github.com/helm/community) for using their security process and policy as an example.